Call now in confidence immediate help & advice 24/7

 What Are the Alternatives to Going to Rehab in Plymouth?
 Is Rehab My Only Option?

-While rehab is not your only option, it is hard to argue that it is your most effective option when it comes to treating drug and alcohol addiction.
+While drug and alcohol rehab is not your only option, it is hard to deny that it is the most effective option when it comes to treating drug and alcohol addiction.

 This is because a drug and alcohol rehab can help you with detoxification as well as providing you the necessary tools to develop a healthier lifestyle to sustain abstinence.